kevinblighe/EnhancedVolcano/README.md

 ![Adjust shape of plotted points.](README_files/figure-gfm/ex4b-1.png)

-## Adjust p-value cut-off
+## Adjust cut-off lines and add extra threshold lines

 The lines that are drawn to indicate cut-off points are also modifiable.
 The parameter ‘cutoffLineType’ accepts the following values: “blank”, “solid”, “dashed”, “dotted”, “dotdash”, “longdash”, and “twodash”.
-The colour and thickness of these can also be modified with ‘cutoffLineCol’ and ‘cutoffLineWidth’, respectively.
+The colour and thickness of these can also be modified with ‘cutoffLineCol’ and ‘cutoffLineWidth’.
 To disable the lines, set either cutoffLineType=“blank” or cutoffLineWidth=0.

-Also, by using pCutoffCol=‘padj’, we instruct *EnhancedVolcano* to generate a traditonal volcano using nominal / un-adjusted p-values (or whatever is passed as ‘y’), but using adjusted p-values as the cut-off.
+Extra lines can also be added via ‘hline’ and ‘vline’ to display other cut-offs.

-Extra lines can also be added via ‘hline’ and ‘vline’ to display other custom cut-offs.
-To make these more visible, we will also remove the default gridlines (gridlines.major and gridlines.minor).
+To make these more visible, we will also remove the default gridlines.

 ``` r
   EnhancedVolcano(res,